fingerprintjs/fingerprintjs/readme.md

 ## Contributing

-See the [contribution guidelines](contributing.md) to learn how to start a playground, test, and build.
+See the [contribution guidelines](contributing.md) to learn how to contribute to the project or run the project locally.